Orbital maneuver: Orbital inclination change

 Orbital inclination change is an orbital maneuver aimed at changing the inclination of an orbiting body's orbit.
 This maneuver is also known as an orbital plane change as the plane of the orbit is tipped.
 This maneuver requires a change in the orbital velocity vector (delta v) at the orbital nodes (i.e. the point where the initial and desired orbits intersect, the line of orbital nodes is defined by the intersection of the two orbital planes).

 In general, inclination changes can require a great deal of delta-v to perform, and most mission planners try to avoid them whenever possible to conserve fuel.
 This is typically achieved by launching a spacecraft directly into the desired inclination, or as close to it as possible so as to minimize any inclination change required over the duration of the spacecraft life.

 Maximum efficiency of inclination change is achieved at apoapsis, (or apogee), where orbital velocity $v\,$ is the lowest.
-In some cases, it may require less total delta v to raise the satellite into a higher orbit, change the orbit plane at the higher apogee, and then lower the satellite to its original altitude.
+In some cases, it may require less total delta v to raise the spacecraft into a higher orbit, change the orbit plane at the higher apogee, and then lower the spacecraft to its original altitude.